Asgaros/asgaros-forum/readme.txt

 = I want help to translate Asgaros Forum =
 You can help to translate Asgaros Forum on this site:
 [https://translate.wordpress.org/projects/wp-plugins/asgaros-forum](https://translate.wordpress.org/projects/wp-plugins/asgaros-forum).
-Please dont send me your own .po/.mo files because they are hard to maintain.
+Please only use this site and dont send me your own .po/.mo files because it is hard to maintain if I get multiple translation-files for a language.
 = Please approve my translations =
 You can approve translations by yourself if you are a Project Translation Editor (PTE).
 Please contact me in the forums if you are a native speaker and want to become a PTE.
 = How can I add my own theme? =